From 1 - 10 / 60

 • Categories

-The CTD data was obtained during leg #0603 of the 2006 ArcticNet scientific cruise.
-The data were collected from October 28 to November 4, 2006, aboard the CCGS Amundsen.
-There were 22 casts, associated to 21 oceanographic stations, in the Labrador Sea and its fjords along the Canadian coast.
-The following parameters were measured: temperature, conductivity and pressure (with a Sea-Bird SBE-9plus), dissolved oxygen (Sea-Bird SBE-43), pH (Sea-Bird SBE-18-I), fluorescence (Seapoint chlorophyll fluorometer), nitrate concentration (Satlantic MBARI-ISUS 5T), transmittance (Wetlabs C-Star transmissiometer), light intensity (PAR; Biospherical Instruments QCP2300) and surface light intensity (sPAR; Biospherical Instruments QCP2200).
+The CTD data was obtained during the 2007-2008 ArcticNet scientific cruise #0806.
+The data were collected from September 5 to 25, 2008, aboard the CCGS Amundsen.
+There were 83 casts, associated to 44 oceanographic stations, in the Baffin Bay area.
+The following parameters were measured: temperature, conductivity and pressure (with a Sea-Bird SBE-9plus), dissolved oxygen (Sea-Bird SBE-43), pH (Sea-Bird SBE-18-I), fluorescence (Seapoint chlorophyll fluorometer), nitrate concentration (Satlantic MBARI-ISUS 5T), transmittance (Wetlabs C-Star transmissometer), light intensity (PAR; Biospherical Instruments QCP2300) and surface light intensity (sPAR; Biospherical Instruments QCP2200).
 Quality control procedures were applied to the data.
 Data are available on the Polar Data Catalogue and at the Marine Environmental Data Service (MEDS) of Fisheries and Oceans Canada.